ValeSer/Music_library/classes_repository_recipe.md

     # Returns an array of Album objects.
   end
 end

+class ArtistRepository

+  # Selecting all records
+  # No arguments
+  def all
+    # Executes the SQL query:
+    # SELECT id, name, genre FROM artists;

+    # Returns an array of Artists objects.
+  end
+end
 6. Write Test Examples
 Write Ruby code that defines the expected behaviour of the Repository class, following your design from the table written in step 5.